saifk16/spf-logs/Support_For_RuntimeException_In_SPF_GSoC_2025.md

 - **Dramatic reduction in incorrect results:** The incorrect results dropped from `278` to just `2`, with *incorrect false* being dropped from `278` to `0`.
 - **Significant increase in correct classifications:** Correct results improved from `275` to `492`.
-- **Script refinements and solver improvements:** The sv-comp script was significantly refined, and crucially, we not only used the **Z3 bitvector solver** but also the **Z3str3** for string operations.
+- **Script refinements and solver improvements:** The sv-comp script was significantly refined, and crucially, we not only used the **Z3 bitvector solver** but also the **Z3str3** for string operations (solving).
 This change was implemented by adding the configuration:

 ```bash
 echo "symbolic.string_dp=z3str3" >> $DIR/config.jpf